Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLCal.md

 Three products are generated for each run of the cal-module: the nonlinearity coefficients, covariance matrix and failed mask.

-A XML file associated with the above 3 products is also generated.
+A XML file associated with these 3 products is also generated.
 It is located as combineData/outfile.xml.

 The cal-module works on both MACC modes, Photo and Spectro.

 ## Environment

-To be able to run the Euclid IAL pipeline runner, one needs to have a bash login shell on the ENSCI clusters.
+To be able to run the Euclid IAL pipeline runner, one needs to have a **bash** login shell on the ENSCI clusters.
 One can login to any of the euclidops nodes to run the cal-module.

 ## Directory structure